daveKoala/typescript-api-starter/README.md

 throw new error.NotFoundError("my message");
 ```
 These are handled by the ErrorHandler middleware.
 Notice that it is last middleware in the chain.
 See ```./src/server.ts```

+## Webpack?
+Yep there is no Webpack used.
+I am happy with the complied files being seperate and any negative effects outweigh the additional complexity and maintenance woes I have experienced in the past.